shirograhm/riot-items-tfm2/README.md

 | **Radiant Yun Tal Wildarrows** | 2200G | +80 AD<br>+50% AS | Practice Makes Lethal: Basic attacks grant 1% critical strike chance permanently, up to 25%.<br>Flurry: Every 15 seconds, your next basic attack grants 30% attack speed for 6 seconds. |
 | **Radiant Zeke's Herald** | 1500G | +500 HP<br>+5 HP Regen<br>+55 AP<br>+15% CDR | Aura: Grant 50 Adaptive Force and 10% Omnivamp to all allied champions within 100 range. |

+Instructions
+If you are only seeing Bloodthirster/Luden's/Sunfire (vanilla items, no modded), that means the save you are playing is not loading the mod order.
+To fix this, try the following:

+1. Save your current game and go back to the main menu.
+2. Click Load -> Load on the save you just made.
+It will probably say "No Info" under mods.
+2. Once launched, progress once and save again.
+Then go back to the main menu.
+3. Click Load -> Load again, this time the mods column should read "Match". <-- (That means it's loading correctly)
+4. Play as you would normally!

 ### Base Item Reskins